 Start with your internships.
 Don't just say "I helped with social media."
 Say "I boosted engagement by 22% in three months."
 Have "proof points" ready from your senior capstone projects that show you can handle real-world pressure.

-While AI is busy handling the technical grunt work, employers in 2026 are obsessed with high-value soft skills employers want.
+While AI handles routine tasks, employers in 2026 prioritize high-value soft skills employers want.
 Can you lead a team?
-Can you think critically when the software glitches?
-Can you navigate a complex office culture?
-Highlight these human-centric strengths and link them directly to the company’s goals for the year.
+Can you think critically when software glitches?
+Can you work within a complex office culture?
+Highlight these strengths and link them directly to the company’s goals for the year.

 Step 3: The Negotiation Conversation and Scripts